 Facilitating access to knowledge by sharing research results and improving knowledge transfer between research institutions and industry is a key for creation of innovation ecosystems.
 It was also identified as one of the objectives of the European Research Area.

-One of EUA’s main priorities is to find ways to strengthen university collaboration with the business sector.
+One of EUA’s main priorities is to find ways to strengthen university cooperation with the business sector.
 The need to establish a more “trust-based partnership” between universities and businesses is key to turning more research results into goods and services for the benefit of our society.

 Nearly 450 participants gathered at the EUA Annual Conference on 11-12 April at the Sorbonne University in Paris to discuss how to drive innovation in and through universities across Europe.
 Delegates from 46 countries came together around four plenaries and seven parallel sessions and explored...view more